carbonblack/cbc-binary-toolkit/README.md

 git push {remote} {branch-name}
 ```

-If your branch is behind the develop branch then you will need to rebase.
+If your branch is behind the develop branch, you will need to rebase.
 ```
 git checkout {branch-name}
 git rebase develop
 ```

-Note if your develop branch is out of sync with the CarbonBlack repo then you will need to sync your fork.
-For information on syncing your fork, see [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)
+**Note:** if your develop branch is out of sync with the CarbonBlack repo then you will need to sync your fork.
+For information on syncing your fork, see [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).